rkhetani/Intro-to-R_IDC2017/lessons/05_introR-data-manipulation2.md

 metadata[idx, ]
 ```

-Or we could find the indexes for the metadata replicates 2 and 3:
+Or we could find the indices for the metadata replicates 2 and 3:

 ```r
 idx <- which(metadata$replicate > 1)